BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 Now, remember to [update your Github repository](#updating_github_repository) again (commit changes, push/publish branch, create Pull request, merge).

 The last step of versioning is to provide a version tag.
-On the Github repository main page, at the right side on Releases, click on "Create a new release" and the following page should load.
+On the Github repository's main page, at the right side, on Releases, click on "Create a new release" and the following page should load.

 ![](images/github_release.png)

-Fill the field highlighted by green boxes and click on "Publish Release".
+Fill the fields highlighted by green boxes and click on "Publish Release".

 ### Create source files